Payment Requests

 - allowedMints - List of allowed mints from the request

-- payableMints - Trusted mints with sufficient balance
+- payableMints - Trusted mints with sufficient balance.
+For P2PK requests, this also requires NUT-11 support.

 Transport Types